kuyugama/addon-system/README.md

 ...
 ```

-Here we checked dependencies of addon and
-install it if necessarily
+Here we checked dependencies of addon and installed it if necessarily

 > `check_dependencies` and `satisfy_dependencies`
 > also can take addon id to manage